-Gifting | Handmade holidays
+Gifting | Handmade Holidays and Vanilla Extract Recipe

 It's the time of year where corners of my home turn into my elf workshops, and the pantry is no different.
 A place to craft homemade gifts, prepare for holiday baking, and all the goodness of the season.
 With gift giving at the holidays for our children, as parents we traditionally focus on “something you want, something you need, something to wear, something to read” to limit the amount of gifts to useful and necessary items they will use throughout the year.
 We’ve practiced these tenets since they were little and this has meant we don’t have lists upon lists of unreasonable requests & too high expectations for the holidays.